Gender Pay Gap Report 2022

 Employment mix within the pay quartiles

-The quartile data (the split of employees into four groups by hourly rate, to show the balance of men and women in each group), shows that women account for 62% of employees across all four quartiles.
+The quartile data (the split of employees into four groups by hourly rate, to show the balance of men and women in each group), shows that women are in the majority across all four quartiles.
 This data is indicative of the University’s inclusive approach in all areas of work and the value it places on female employees at all levels.

-This year’s report showed an increase in female employees in Quartile 1, with a greater number of students choosing to undertake paid work within the University as ‘earn and you learn’ scheme.
-As 70% of our students are female, it is inevitable that this gender split will have some impact on the overall data.
+This year’s report showed a slight decrease in female employees in Quartile 4 (from 60.57% in 2021) which is due to some senior leadership posts held by women becoming vacant.
+These were filled after the census date for this report.
+There is an increase in female employees in Quartile 1 (from 67.52% in 2021), which is the impact of students choosing to undertake paid work within the University as ‘earn and you learn’ scheme.
+As 70% of our student population is female, it is inevitable that this gender split will have some impact on the overall data.

 The mean is calculated by adding all employees’ hourly rates of pay together and dividing by the total number of employees.
 The mean includes the lowest and highest rates of pay.

-As mentioned above, the proportion of women in quartile 1 increased between 2019 and 2020, due to an increase in the number of our female students undertaking paid work and a decrease in the number of male students.
-This change has led to the small difference in the annual mean figures for 2019 and 2020.
+As mentioned above, the proportion of women in Quartile 1 increased between 2021 and 2022, due to the change in the gender balance in the students undertaking paid work, with more female students and fewer male students.
+This change has led to the small difference in the annual mean figures for 2021 and 2022.

 The median is the measurement used to calculate the average pay, by finding the midpoint in all employees’ hourly rates of pay.
 Therefore, half of the employees will earn a rate above the midpoint and half will earn a rate below the midpoint.

-The change in the gender balance in quartile 1 mentioned above has had an impact on the median gender pay gap.
-Fewer males has increased the median for 2020 to 15.52%.
+The change in the gender balance in Quartiles 4 and 1 mentioned above has had an impact on the median gender pay gap and has increased the median for 2022 to 11.1%.